everx-labs/everdev/docs/quick_start.md

 ## What's next?

-1. If you want to migrate to Dev Network, read [`Work with DevNet` guide](./work_with_devnet.md).
+1. If you want to migrate to Dev Network, read [Working with DevNet guide](./work_with_devnet.md).

-2. Also take a look at our [blockchain basics page](https://ton.dev/faq/blockchain-basic) that will help you understand the core concepts of Everscale:)
+2. Also take a look at our [blockchain basics page](https://everos.dev/faq/blockchain-basic) that will help you understand the core concepts of Everscale:)

 3. If you want to integrate your application with Everscale - dive into our [SDK Quick Start](https://docs.ton.dev/86757ecb2/p/33b76d-quick-start)!